 Wages, salaries, and tips you received for performing services as an employee of an employer must be included in your gross income.
-Amounts withheld for taxes, including but not limited to income tax, social security and Medicare taxes are considered "received" and must be included in gross income in the year they are withheld.
+Amounts withheld for taxes, including but not limited to income tax, social security and Medicare taxes, are considered "received" and must be included in gross income in the year they are withheld.
 Generally, your employer's contribution to a qualified pension plan for you is not included in gross income at the time it is contributed.
-However, amounts withheld under certain salary reduction agreements with your employer may have to be included in gross income in the year they are withheld.
+Additionally, while amounts withheld under certain salary reduction agreements with your employer are generally excluded from gross income, such amounts may have to be included in wages subject to social security and Medicare taxes in the year they are withheld.
 See Publication 17, Chapter 5, Wages Salaries and Other Earnings, and Chapter 6, Tip Income, for specific information.

 Refer to Topic 154, Form W-2 and Form 1099-R (What to Do If Not Received), if you have not received one or more Forms W-2 by January 31st.